-- Once the tick has been removed, if you wish to bring it to be identified, place it in a sealed container that has some rubbing alcohol in it.
+- Once the tick is off, place it in a sealed container that has some rubbing alcohol in it.
 The alcohol will kill the tick.

 - Do not crush the tick if you are going to dispose of it.
 Place it in a sealed container or flush it down the toilet.